urviguglani/Black-Lives-Matter/README.md

-## Analyzing Social Movements through the Data Science Lense
+## Investigating the influence of social media on Social movements through data &amp; sentiment analysis
 ![HeaderImage](readMe_img.png)

-Aim: Investigating the influence of social media on Social movements through data &amp; sentiment analysis

 ### Abstract of Group Project (Exploring the biases & assumptions influencing big data in the Digital Humanities):